 Paying more and more attention to how we respond, the behaviors of those around us, and how they influence how we behave or respond is crucial for rerouting our behaviors and decision-making abilities.

 The best way to incorporate physical activity into your good habits is by adding activities little by little.
 Going for a walk, hike, playing catch, doing yoga, or going to the gym 2, 3, or 4 times a week are great ways to implement a new element into your routine.
-By doing this, you will naturally learn more and more about what you should and should not be doing by once again, making one move at a time.
+By doing this, you will naturally learn more and more about what you should and should not be done by once again, making one move at a time.

 In order to obtain growth, we have to start somewhere.
 Always.

 Building better habits within our emotional state of being is as simple as starting to acknowledge how we feel.